coletriebold/Final-Project/README.md

 Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.

 Input: buttons+LCD or touchscreen interface to input what beverage or beverage mixture is desired.
+These will be routed through the arduino board.

 Output: Different nozzles pouring different types of liquids into the cup to create the perfect beverage.
+We will need to optimize the mix levels to create the best drinks.

 ## Challenges